Hound Dog (song): Television performances

 Presley appeared on The Steve Allen Show on July 1 that year.
 Steve Allen, who was notoriously contemptuous of rock 'n' roll music and especially songs such as "Hound Dog", ensured that the performance had a comedic bent, cracking jokes and presenting Presley with a signed prop toilet paper roll as a play on the name of the genre.
 Presley performed in a tuxedo while singing an abbreviated version of "Hound Dog" to an actual top hat-wearing Basset Hound.
-Presley was reportedly a good sport about the silliness while on the show, but Presley would later recall it as an extremely embarrassing moment.
-Scotty Moore later suggested that Presley's anger about the way Allen orchestrated the performance drove the aggressive style that he recorded "Hound Dog" in the very next day.
+Presley was reportedly a good sport about the silliness while on the show, but Presley would later recall it as an extremely embarrassing moment.Robert Fink, "Elvis Everywhere: Musicology and Popular Music Studies at the Twilight of the Canon".
+American Music 16:2 (University of Illinois Press, Summer 1998) p.
+169. Scotty Moore later suggested that Presley's anger about the way Allen orchestrated the performance drove the aggressive style that he recorded "Hound Dog" in the very next day.

 Although Ed Sullivan had publicly stated he would never invite Presley onto his show, the ratings success of Presley's appearance on The Steve Allen Show convinced him to reconsider.
 Sullivan wound up paying $50,000 for Presley to appear on the Ed Sullivan Show three times; "Hound Dog" was performed during each appearance.
 On September 9, 1956, with the song topping several U.S. charts, Presley's set featured an abbreviated version of "Hound Dog".
-During his second appearance on October 28, Presley jokingly introduced the song as "one of the saddest songs we've ever heard," before playing it in full.
+During his second appearance on October 28, Presley jokingly introduced the song as "one of the saddest songs we've ever heard", before playing it in full.Cf.
+William Patry, Moral Panics and the Copyright Wars (Oxford University Press, 2009) p.
+134, which indicates that the television cameras were forbidden to show Presley from the waist down.
 In the third and final appearance on January 6, 1957, Presley performed seven songs, including "Hound Dog".
 This proved to be Presley's last live performance on American television.